 There are some people do not need to take the test.
-The UKBA provide detailed guidance on their website as to these exceptions.
+The Immigration Rules list details of exceptions to the KOLL requirement.
 To summarise the core exceptions, you don’t need to take the test if you are in any of the following circumstances:

 - You are under 18 years of age

 - You are over 65 years of age

 If you have a ‘long-standing, permanent’ physical or mental health condition you may be exempt.
 This condition must prevent you from permanently studying for or taking the test, or from studying for an ESOL qualification.
 To be exempt you must:

 - be suffering from a long-term illness or disability that severely restricts your mobility and ability to attend language classes; or

 - have a mental impairment which means that you are unable to learn another language.